 Yes.
 All current Apogee-managed sponsored campaigns require you to be approved in the affiliate program because that is where tracking and payments are issued.
 If you are not already registered with the tracking platform (ShareASale, Impact, etc) our team will help get you approved quickly.

 The affiliate program platform will be where you find the links you are required to use in your sponsored post along with any promotions or coupon codes related to the campaign.
 And, as mentioned before, the affiliate program is how you can continue to earn on the content long after the close of the campaign.

 Please note that due to the campaign being paid out through the affiliate platform that you will receive your payment based on the payout schedule for the platform.

 What is Apogee looking for when choosing Content Partners for sponsored campaigns?

 At Apogee we do our best to choose a wide variety of content partners with each campaign, so please keep applying to each one that you think would be a great fit for your audience.
 Often times we have to sort through more than 100 applications to choose ten partners.

 Here are a few of the things we look for as well as suggestions for how to improve.

-For every campaign, we send out a google form to fill out to apply.
+For every campaign, we send out either a Google form or a MAVRCK application to fill out to apply.
 Please make sure you fill this form out in its entirety with the correct information.
 Far too often applications have to be declined because an email address is put instead of a mailing address.
-Also please double check your email address is correct as we have also had the acceptance emails come back as non-deliverable, forcing us to choose another applicant.
+Also please double-check check your email address is correct as we have also had the acceptance emails come back as non-deliverable, forcing us to choose another applicant.